MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-X-Bureau-Consumer-Financial-Protection/part-1026-Truth-Lending-Regulation-Z/subpart-E-Special-Rules-Certain-Home-Mortgage-Transactions/section-1026.38.md

 (o) *Loan calculations.* In a separate table under the heading “Loan Calculations”:

 (1) *Total of payments.* The “Total of Payments,” using that term and expressed as a dollar amount, and a statement that the disclosure is the total the consumer will have paid after making all payments of principal, interest, mortgage insurance, and loan costs, as scheduled.
+The disclosed total of payments shall be treated as accurate if the amount disclosed as the total of payments:

+(i) Is understated by no more than $100; or

+(ii) Is greater than the amount required to be disclosed.

 (2) *Finance charge.* The “Finance Charge,” using that term and expressed as a dollar amount, and the following statement: “The dollar amount the loan will cost you.”
 The disclosed finance charge and other disclosures affected by the disclosed financed charge (including the amount financed and the annual percentage rate) shall be treated as accurate if the amount disclosed as the finance charge: